 How Have the Laws Changed Football?

 Ultimately, the new laws mean that some football betters may be put off gambling online.
-The result being, anyone new to online betting will now need to dig deep for ID and to verify who they are before they can load up odds.
-It's a move that has its fans.
+The result being, anyone new to online betting will now need to dig deep for ID and to verify who they are before they can load up non-league odds.
+It’s a move that has its fans.
 However, for many people, it seems to be slowing things down to a crawl.

 The knock-on effect for football betting may be that fewer people register online than before.
-While this will ultimately mean that only verified accounts set up at sportsbooks, it means some people may prefer just to bet on the high .
+While this will ultimately mean that only verified accounts set up at sportsbooks, it means some people may prefer just to bet on the high street.
 It could really turn the industry around.
 While online betting was sapping plenty of interest from high street bookies before, the tables are turning.

 But what about those of us who are already betting online?
 How will these changes affect our bets on National League football moving forward?